ItaiAxelrad/open-spec/docs/_partials/331400 Water Utility Transmission and Distribution-2.md

 tags: ['Site', 'Infrastructure', 'Utilities', 'Water', 'Utility', 'Transmission', 'Distribution']
 ---

-1. SECTION 33 11 00
    1. water UTILITY distribution PIPING
 1. BASED ON DFD MASTER SPECIFICATION DATED 09/01/2015
    1. This section has been written to cover most (but not all) situations that you will encounter.
 Depending on the requirements of your specific project, you may have to add material, delete items, or modify what is currently written.
 The Division of Facilities Development expects changes and comments from you.
 1. *Modify this document to account for project specific conditions.*
 1. *Note to the Designer:
-      1. If project also includes plumbing coordinate this section with:***
+      1. If project also includes plumbing coordinate this section with:**
 * ***Section 22 11 00 – Facility Water Distribution*

  ***and clearly define party responsible for testing of the respective utility on the Drawings.*